 Senior students in good standing and with a genuine interest in helping with the education process are encouraged to explore the option of being a Teacher's Aid or Tutor.
 Students may only TA for a course they have already taken, and are only allowed one TA course per semester.
-TA opportunities are at the discretion of the teacher.
-Students may not be a TA if an elective course they have not yet taken is available during that hour.
+TA opportunities are at the discretion of the teacher in conjunction with the school counselor.
 TA courses are graded P/F.